veer-s88/Basic_DA_Projects-/README.md

 # Portfolio_Projects
 Project for looking at and understanding COVID data using SQL, Tableau and Python for data analysis and visualisation

+The first two projects are projects using Covid-19 dataset:

-I first began y better understanding the data in SQL using pgAdmin and PostgreSQL, I wrote some queries to better understand the data and answer some questions, these queries are shown in the file Covid_Portfolio_Project_SQL_Queries
+1. I first began by better understanding the data in SQL using pgAdmin and PostgreSQL, I wrote some queries to better understand the data and answer some questions, these queries are shown in the file Covid_Portfolio_Project_SQL_Queries

-I then used Tableau Public to a dashboard to show visualisations for the results of some of the queries mentioned in the previous file.
+2. I then used Tableau Public to a dashboard to show visualisations for the results of some of the queries mentioned in the previous file.
 The link for this dashboard is shown below: https://public.tableau.com/app/profile/veer1463/viz/Covid_Data_Analysis_16316636189810/Dashboard1